eloisecalandre/octet/octet/Readme.md

 and set the background colour to midnight blue.

 Then when studying the code more closely I realised that the code specifies that the sound files are 16 bit MONO (and my recordings were
-64 bit STEREO) so I used Abobe Audition software to convert my files to the right format to match the original - success at last!
+64 bit STEREO).
+At first I tested whether I could change the code to accept 64bit Stereo, but that just corrupted the sound altogether, so instead I used Abobe Audition software to convert my files to the right format to match the original - success at last!